carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 ~~~
 {: .bash}

-In this example, the input is six filenames (one filename for each of our `.zip` files).
+In this example, the input is the four filenames (one filename for each of our `.zip` files).
 Each time the loop iterates, it will assign a file name to the variable `filename`
 and run the `unzip` command.
 The first time through the loop,